krzysztofj1234567890/computer-science-basics-tutorials/aws_certifications/aws_architect_exam.md

 The user authenticates first with the Web ID provider and receives an authentication token, which is then exchanges for temporary AWS credentials allowing them to assume an IAM role allowing access to the required resources.

 Cognito is an Identity Broker which handles interaction between your applications and the Web ID provider

+- add user sign-up and sign-in and access control to your web and mobile apps.
+- A __user pool__ is a directory for managing sign-in and sign-up
+- users can be stored in a user pool or can sign in using social IDPs.
+- It supports SAML and OIDC compatible IDPs.
+- Cognito acts as an identity broker between the IDP and AWS.
+- __Identity pools__ are used to obtain temporary limited privilege credentials for AWS services using the STS service.
+- IAM role is assumed providing access to those services.

 User pools:
 - Cognito User Pools are user directories used to manage sign-up and sign-in functionality for mobile and web applications.